EnMasseProject/enmasse/HACKING.md

 The EnMasse java modules are built using maven.
 Node.js modules are built using make.
 All docker images are built using make.

-*Note*: asciidoctor, node.js and npm are optional. asciidoctor is only required to build the help pages for the console. node.js and npm are only required to run the unit tests for ragent, console and subserv.
+*Note*: asciidoctor is only required to build the help page for the console.

 ## Check out submodules